-billion = 1,000 million).
-Most air molecules are either oxygen ( $O_2$ ) or nitrogen ( $N_2$ ) molecules.
-In the troposphere near Earth's surface, ozone is even less abundant, with a typical range of 20 to 100 ozone molecules for each billion air molecules.
-The highest surface values are a result of ozone formed in air polluted by human activities.
+Earth's surface, ozone is even less abundant, with a typical range of 20 to 100 ozone molecules for each billion air molecules.
+The highest surface values result when ozone is formed in air polluted by human activities.

-As an illustration of the low relative abundance of ozone in our atmosphere, one can imagine bringing all the ozone molecules in the troposphere and stratosphere down to Earth's surface and uniformly distributing these molecules into a gas layer over the globe.
-The resulting layer of pure ozone would have a thickness of less than onehalf centimeter (about one-quarter inch).
+As an illustration of the low relative abundance of ozone in our atmosphere, one can imagine bringing all the ozone molecules in the troposphere and stratosphere down to Earth's surface and uniformly distributing these molecules into a layer of gas extending over the globe.
+The resulting layer of pure ozone would have an average thickness of about three millimeters (about one-tenth inch) (see Q4).
+Nonetheless, this extremely small fraction of the atmosphere plays a vital role in protecting life on Earth (see Q3).